pescador95/pescador95/README.md

    <a href="https://www.linkedin.com/in/i%C3%A9dio-jo%C3%A3o-carabolante-j%C3%BAnior-734b2653/?locale=en_US">
       </br>
       Hi!<br/>
 My name is Iédio Júnior and I've always been passionate about technology, development and music.
-I am studying Software Engineering at Fundação Assis Gurgacz and working as a Developer Analyst at Aliare.
+I am studying Software Engineering at Fundação Assis Gurgacz and currently working as a Developer Analyst at Aliare.
 I like to challenge myself and always learn something new at every opportunity.</div>
       <br/>

    ## Bem vindo ao meu Perfil